usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card can be used to authenticate the cardholder in a physical access control environment.
-For example, a federal facility may have physical entry doors that have human guards at checkpoints, or may have electronic access control points.
+For example, a federal facility may have physical entry doors that have human guards at checkpoints, or the facility may have electronic access control points.

 Three levels of authentication assurance for physical access, referred to as Physical Assurance Level (PAL) are defined:
 - PAL1 - formerly SOME confidence in the asserted identity's validity (weakest)